 Quick Tips for Prepping Lavender Lemon Martini

 This lavender cocktail comes together easily with little fuss.
 Simply mix the vanilla vodka, lemon juice, and lavender syrup in a shaker with ice, then strain into a coupe glass.
-You can watch a short video of me making this lemon lavender cocktail below:

 Here are a few tips and suggestions to make this lavender lemon cocktail your own: